sveltejs/learn.svelte.dev/content/tutorial/01-svelte/01-introduction/02-your-first-component/README.md

 title: Your first component
 ---

-In Svelte, an application is composed from one or more _components_.
+In Svelte, an application is composed of one or more _components_.
 A component is a reusable self-contained block of code that encapsulates HTML, CSS and JavaScript that belong together, written into a `.svelte` file.
 The `App.svelte` file, open in the code editor to the right, is a simple component.

 ## Adding data